yourWaifu/Unofficial-Discord-3DS-Client/README.md

 Download and compile Sleepy Discord for the 3ds from here https://github.com/yourWaifu/sleepy-discord.
 Instructions for compiling for the 3ds is in ``buildtools/Readme.md``.
 Once that's done, place lib and include files in ``devkitpro/portlibs/3ds``.

 Now you just need use make, and it should compile to a new folder ``output/3ds-arm``.

+#

+I also would like to thank people like Sono and others in the Nintendo Homebrew #dev channel for helping me.